-- Investigate reports of non-compliance and where appropriate take action. - Issue expiations, cautions and court enforced actions. - Communicate enforcement outcomes in formal reporting. - Enforcement of any suspensions or other Court Orders.
+- Investigate reports of non-compliance and where appropriate take action. - Issue expiations and caution notices. - Prepare briefs of evidence for the Crown Solicitors Office to consider court enforced actions. - Communicate enforcement outcomes in formal reporting. - Enforcement of any suspensions or other Court Orders.